-Our thoughts on ear infections and antibiotics
+Our thoughts on ear infections, antibiotics and ear fluid

 by Matt Lando MD, with Foreward by Ann Smith, MD

-A kids hearing game and parent educational material uploaded at the clinic visit can help meet metrics and improve the management of otitis media.
+Kids Hearing Game and parent educational material uploaded at the clinic visit can help meet metrics and improve the management of otitis media.

 Acute otitis media remains one of the most common diseases of infancy and early childhood on a world wide basis and is a leading cause of health care visits and drug prescriptions.
-OME is the leading cause of hearing impairment in children in developed nations (1).The burden of disease worldwide in 2012 was estimated to be 709 million cases each year with 51% of these cases occurring in patients <5 y/o (2).
+Otitis media with effusion (OME) is the leading cause of hearing impairment in children in developed nations (1).The burden of disease worldwide in 2012 was estimated to be 709 million cases each year with 51% of these cases occurring in patients <5 y/o (2).
 75% of children experience at least one ear infection before starting school (3).
 Otitis media is a common reason for visits to pediatricians offices accounting for >11% of office encounters in primary care practices(4).
 Otitis media is the most common condition for which antibiotics are prescribed to children in the United States with the rate being almost 80% of OM visits resulting in antibiotic prescriptions (5).
 According to the clinical practice guidelines for OME, "direct costs related to otitis media, which includes OME and AOM, are $3 billion to $5 billion annually, and the true economic impact is likely to be higher, because indirect costs are sizable and yet difficult to estimate "(6).
 Because of the prevalence of OM and the significant medical sequelae and associated high financial costs, many countries now have guidelines for the clinical management of OM.
 "In almost all, the public health goal of containing acquired resistance in bacteria through reduced antibiotic prescribing is the main aim and basis for recommendation" (7).
 Despite the time, effort, and expense in developing these guidelines and educating the clinicians, the guidelines are not followed closely and their aim is not achieved (7).
 In the US, "only 7% to 33% of pediatricians use pneumatic otoscopy for diagnosis, and only 29% obtain an age-appropriate hearing test when the effusion persists for >3 months" (6).
 Surprisingly, 32% of pediatricians use antibiotics to treat OME, a condition for which antibiotics are strongly discouraged (8,9).

 The reason for the failure of physicians to follow otitis media best practice guidelines is probably multifactorial, but one of the main contributing factors is the difficulty in making the correct diagnosis.
 There is a spectrum between OME and AOM that will always preclude a gold standard for diagnosing AOM.
 The exam can be difficult because of small canals and cerumen limiting the view of the tympanic membrane.
 A febrile child will have injection of the vessels of the TM which can sometimes give the impression of AOM even when there is no fluid actually present in the middle ear space.